 On December 22, 2017, the President signed the Tax Cuts and Jobs Act (the "Tax Act").
 The Tax Act, among other things, lowered the U.S. corporate income tax rate from 35% to 21% effective January 1, 2018.
-While we have substantially completed our provisional analysis of the income tax effects of the Tax Act and recorded a reasonable estimate of such effects during the fourth quarter of 2017, the charge related to the Tax Act may differ, possibly materially, due to, among other things, further refinement of our calculations, changes in interpretations and assumptions that we have made or additional guidance that may be issued related to the Tax Act.
-Pursuant to Staff Accounting Bulletin No. 118, we will complete our analysis over a one-year measurement period from the enactment date, and any adjustments during this measurement period will be included in income from continuing operations as an adjustment to income tax expense in the reporting period when such adjustments are determined.
+We completed our provisional analysis of the income tax effects of the Tax Act and recorded a reasonable estimate of such effects during the fourth quarter of 2017.
+Pursuant to Staff Accounting Bulletin No. 118, all adjustments have been included in income from continuing operations as an adjustment to income tax expense in the reporting period when such adjustments were determined.

-The benefit rate applied to the pretax loss for the first six months of 2018 was 3.8% compared to the tax rate of 38.6% applied to the pretax income in the first six months of 2017.
+The benefit rate applied to the pretax loss for the first nine months of 2018 was 1.4% compared to the tax rate of 68.6% applied to the pretax income in the first nine months of 2017.
 During the fourth quarter of 2017, we recorded a full valuation allowance against the deferred tax assets resulting in only refundable credits and a small of amount of state taxes being recognized in the tax benefit for the first six months of 2018.